 - 7. On September 25, 2000, LinkCo commenced an action against Fujitsu in the United States District Court for the Southern District of New York, No. 00 Civ 7242, alleging conversion, misappropriation of trade secrets, unfair competition, and other claims resulting from Fujitsu's actions. - 8.
 On November 6, 2002, the jury returned a verdict in favor of LinkCo, finding that Fujitsu unfairly competed with LinkCo by stealing and using its proprietary and commercially valuable information.
 Further, the jury awarded LinkCo damages of \$3,500,000, based on the date that the technology was supposedly misappropriated November 20, 1997. - 9.
-On April 1, 2003, based entirely upon the evidence submitted by Fujitsu at trial, and its continued representations that LinkCo's proprietary and valuable information was used only in a single product which was sold only in Japan, and which had been unsuccessful, LinkCo entered into a settlement agreement with Fujitsu. - 10.
-Through a long, tedious, continuous and painstaking process, LinkCo has uncovered a massive scheme of fraud and misrepresentations by Fujitsu, its CEO, Akikusa, and others in collusion with them that led to the findings by this court and the jury, and that later induced LinkCo into settlement.
+On April 1, 2003, based entirely upon the evidence submitted by Fujitsu at trial, and its continued representations that Linkco's proprietary and valuable information was used only in a single product which was sold only in Japan, and which had been unsuccessful, Lincko entered into a settlement agreement with Fujitsu. - 10.
+Through a long, tedious, continuous and painstaking process, LinkCo has uncovered a massive scheme of fraud and misrepresentations by Fujitsu, its CEO, and others in collusion with them that led to the findings by this court and the jury, and that later induced LinkCo into settlement.
 Fujitsu's defense was based entirely upon fiction, creating an alternate reality it carefully controlled through discovery, trial, and in the years following the settlement.
 This deception still goes on today. - 11.
-Fujitsu's and Akikusa's key misrepresentations were: - a.
+Fujitsu's key misrepresentations were: - a.
 That the LinkCo technology was exclusively developed in Japan solely for the Japanese market.
 Exhibit 1; Exhibit 2; Exhibit 3.
-For example, a 30(b)(6) deposition of Fujitsu was conducted on June 4, 2001 under aggressive confidentiality at which business plans and other "domestic only" documents
+For example, a 30(b)(6) deposition of Fujitsu was conducted on June 4, 2001 under aggressive

-- were made available to "prove" this claim.
+- confidentiality at which business plans and other "domestic only" documents were made available to "prove" this claim.
 The documents were "Attorneys' Eyes Only". - b.
 That @DisclosureVision, i.e., the alleged sole product line based on LinkCo's technology, was unsuccessful, and therefore, discontinued.
-Exhibit 3 at ¶13; Exhibit 4 at Akikusa Answer to Interrogatory No. 17; Exhibit 5, TR Vol. 3, 10.7.02 p.
+Ex.
+3 at ¶13; Exhibit 4 at Akikusa Answer to Interrogatory #17; Exhibit 5, TR Vol. 3, 10.7.02 p.
 267-270; Exhibit 5A, TR 2739. - c.
 That the misappropriation took place on November 20, 1997, rather than on January 20, 1998, in order to avoid Fujitsu's projections on sales.
 Exhibit 6; Summation of Mr. O'Brien at p.
-2923, LX 048092; Exhibit 7. - d.
-Throughout discovery and trial in this case, Fujitsu falsely maintained that because Akikusa was the CEO he had no specific or particular knowledge of the @DisclosureVision product.
-In order to further evade discovery, Akikusa answered interrogatories under oath falsely claiming a lack of knowledge of and familiarity with @DisclosureVision and its development.
-Exhibit 38.
-At the time of his discovery answers, Akikusa claimed that he only learned of the @DisclosureVision when it was ready to be rolled out:
+2923, LX 048092; Exhibit 7.